The submission and evaluation phases 2023 have passed and participants have been informed about the results.

 - 3rd place: €500

-- To be employed by a EuroTech University in a non-permanent position at the time of the deadline (9 April 2023, 17:00 CET).
+- To work at a EuroTech University in a non-permanent position at the time of the deadline (9 April 2023, 17:00 CET).

 - To have received their doctoral degree (date of thesis defence) less than five years before the time of the deadline (9 April 2023, 17:00 CET).
 Exceptions can be made for proven career breaks.